Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Materials and Methods

 \subsection{Power System Requirements}

-\rev{We have designed our power system to let the UAV fly up to two hours while with a remaining battery level above 10\%.
-Figure \ref{fig:conection_diagram} represents the interconnection scheme of the power system, which consists of the following components:}
+We have designed our power system to allow the UAV to fly up to two hours with a remaining battery level above 10\%.
+Figure \ref{fig:conection_diagram} represents the interconnection scheme of the power system, which consists of the following components:

+\begin{itemize} \item We have installed a compact Green Cell® 2000 W/4000 W inverter from 12 V DC to 220 V/230 V AC, \revD{with an effectiveness of 85\%}.
+This inverter powers the LTS4 and the \revD{internal UGV router} during the experiment.

-\begin{itemize} \item LiFePO4 batteries (part of the battery pack) have great characteristics including high energy density, high current discharge, and long durability.
+\item We use the Joiry LiFePO4 batteries, which have a capacity of 150 Ah at a nominal voltage of 12.8 V. With one battery we obtain a theoretical flight duration \revD{slightly over seventy minutes, taking into account the effectiveness of the inverter}.
+Thus, we connect two batteries in parallel to further extend the flight duration (see Figure~\ref{fig:conection_diagram}).
+LiFePO4 batteries have great characteristics, including high energy density, high current discharge, and long durability.
 Most importantly, they are safer to operate when compared to LiPO batteries \cite{ZHU2021210564}.
-Thus, for powering up the UAV from the UGV, we have selected the Joiry LiFePO4 battery, 12.8 V, 150 Ah, \rev{for a total energy of 1920 Wh.
-Thus, considering the power consumption of the tether system (1200 W), we obtain a theoretical flight duration slightly over one and a half hours.} We connected two batteries in parallel to further extend the flight duration (see Fig. \ref{fig:conection_diagram}).

-\item \rev{We have installed a compact Green Cell® 2000W/4000W inverter from 12V DC to 220V/230V AC}.
-This inverter \rev{powers} the Elistair system and \rev{the router onboard the UGV} during the experiment.

-\item A backup battery is connected to the UAV in the unused battery slot of the \rev{M210}.
-We use the battery model TB55 that provides the UAV with about ten minutes of flight duration in case of failure of the Elistair tether system.
+\item A backup battery is connected to the UAV in the remaining battery slot of the M210.
+We use the battery model TB55 that provides the UAV with about ten minutes of flight duration in case of failure of the LTS4.
+This time is sufficient for the monitoring operator to take control of the UAV and land it safely in the event of an LTS4 system malfunction.

 \end{itemize}